golemfactory/golem-wiki/Products/Brass-Beta/gWASM.md

 #### 1. Install Golem

 [Follow installation instructions](/Products/Brass-Beta/Installation.md).
-Remember that it is required to run in the background during gWASM computations.
+Remember that it is required to run Golem instance in the background during gWASM computations.

 ---